 The Teardrop Peperomia has small, beautiful, spherical leaves that, as the name implies, resemble teardrops.

-The leaves of other peperomia orba types are bright green, almost yellow.
-A white line appears down the waxy leaf core as the plant matures.
+The leaves of other Peperomia Orba types are bright green, almost yellow.
+A white line appears down the waxy leaf core as the plants mature.

-Beetle Peperomia has lush, compact foliage that keeps the plant looking fresh, and its vining stems can reach a length of 12 inches (30 centimeters).
+Beetle Peperomia has lush, compact foliage that keeps the plant looking fresh, and its vining stems can reach a length of 12 inches.

 The core of the leaves will generally be green, with a cream-colored stripe that fades to pink and finally red around the edges.

 This is one of the more unique Peperomia varieties because the leaves are much bigger and curled than rounded or pointed, as in most other varieties.

 10. Red Ripple Peperomia (Peperomia Caperata)